soto-project/soto/documentation/CredentialProviders.md

 # Credential Providers

 Before using Soto, you will need AWS credentials to sign all your requests.
-The main client object  `AWSClient` accepts a `credentialProvider` parameter in its `init`.
+The main client object, `AWSClient`, accepts a `credentialProvider` parameter in its `init`.
 With this you can specify how the client should find AWS credentials.
 The default if you don't set the `credentialProvider` parameter is to select a method from the four methods listed below.
 Each method is tested in the order they are listed below and the first that is successful is chosen.
-If you are running on a Mac it does not bother with the ECS or EC2 methods as they would obviously fail.
+If you are running on a Mac it ignores the ECS or EC2 methods as they would obviously fail.

 ### Load Credentials from Environment Variable